International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine: Membership

+Individuals currently enrolled in Residency or Fellowship Program, as well as Medical Students, are eligible for up to five years of free In-Training Membership.

 Awards

 ISAKOS offers a number of awards.
 These awards are for original papers in the various categories which are submitted for the biennial Congress.
 The awards are presented at the Congress and notified in the Society Newsletter and on the ISAKOS website.

 Many of the Awards honour prominent present and past ISAKOS members and past notable doyens of sports surgery while others offer financial support for research, Fellowships and attendance at various ISAKOS sponsored meetings.

 In keeping with the fundamental mission of ISAKOS some preference is given to supporting research and scholarships to individuals from countries where such opportunities may not have otherwise been available.